 Introduction to Isaiah 54:1-5

 As we continue on into Isaiah chapters 54 and 55, we note how the narrative follows the servant songs, after the announcement of the work of the Servant Messiah to suffer and die for the sins of the people, the text continues with the announcement of salvation and call to participate in the victory that God has given in His Messiah!
 Isaiah 54:1-5 is a passage that speaks to the restoration and expansion of God’s people.
 It uses the metaphor of a barren woman who will have many children, symbolizing the growth and renewal of Israel.
 This passage is understood as a continuation of the themes found in Isaiah 49:19-21, where Israel is assured of a great increase in numbers and is encouraged to rejoice.
 The rejoicing is due to the barren woman who has a child and bursts forth with song and joy (Isaiah 54:1).
 This verse emphasizes that God’s restoration will bring about a great increase and blessing.
-The narrative continues speaking of God enlarging the place for their gent (Isaiah 54:2-3) who again speaks to the blessing that comes to those who trust and move forward in faith.
+The narrative continues speaking of God enlarging the place for their tent (Isaiah 54:2-3) which again speaks to the blessing that comes to those who trust and move forward in faith.
 The compassion of God and recognizing His involvement in our lives does not bring shame but great joy in proclaiming the wonders of God (Isaiah 54:4-5).

 We note the similarities between Isaiah 49:1-13 and Isaiah 54:1–10 and the NT themes that parallel these things.
 In particular, the Servant’s Mission, Isaiah 49:6 states: